Amazon, Google join retailers in banning Confederate flag

 Analysts said it could take some time for online retailers like eBay to remove merchandise posted by third-party sellers, given the sheer volume of products listed.
 There are around 800 million listings globally on eBay.

-E-commerce website Etsy (ETSY.O) also said it would remove all Confederate flag-related merchandise from its marketplace, which lists handmade and artisanal products.
+E-commerce website Etsy also said it would remove all flag-related merchandise from its marketplace, which lists handmade and artisanal products.

-Dollar Tree Inc (DLTR.O), Family Dollar Stores Inc FDO.N, Dollar General (DG.N) and Target Corp (TGT.N) said they do not carry any Confederate flag-related merchandise.
+Dollar Tree Inc, Family Dollar Stores Inc, Dollar General and Target Corp said they do not carry any Confederate flag-related merchandise.

 Juda Engelmayer, a senior vice president of 5W Public Relations in New York, said retailers’ decisions to pull the Confederate flag could face some pushback from a small group of consumers, and noted this could have been considered years ago.